Course dates: 1 - 5 July 2024

-Lectures and practical sessions cover the key issues in design, conduct, analysis and reporting, with a focus on major clinical trials that directly influence clinical practice.
+Live lectures and practical sessions will cover the key issues in design, conduct, analysis and reporting, with a focus on major clinical trials that directly influence clinical practice.
 Topics are addressed with perspectives from both public sector research and the pharmaceutical industry.

 Who should attend?

-The course is relevant to anyone who'd like to get an understanding of the rigorous evaluation of interventions in health care, including clinical research professionals, research managers, and other scientists with an interest in clinical trials.
+The course is relevant to anyone who'd like to get an understanding of the rigorous evaluation of interventions in health care, including clinical research professionals, research managers, statisticians and other scientists with an interest in clinical trials.

-The course will be coordinated by Jennifer Nicholas, Matthew Dodd and Eni Balogun and taught by members of the Department of Medical Statistics who have extensive experience in the design, conduct and analysis of trials in a variety of clinical specialities.
+The course is coordinated by Jennifer Nicholas, Matthew Dodd and Eni Balogun and taught by members of the Department of Medical Statistics who have extensive experience in the design, conduct and analysis of trials in a variety of clinical specialties.

 The topics to be covered will include: